 For all reviews, if a client has experienced a change, they are only required to fill in the relevant sections in our review form.
+For Planned Award reviews, clients will get a reminder of their latest determination and can tell us if nothing has changed by completing the 'no change' declaration on our form.
+However, if Social Security Scotland was expecting a change in the client's condition or level of needs, the Agency would explore this as part of the decision making process for the review determination.

-For Planned Award reviews, clients can tell us if nothing has changed by simply ticking a box on our form.
-However, when carrying out either type of review, case managers will consider existing information where still relevant and use previous decisions to avoid asking unnecessary questions or request supporting information unnecessarily.
-In scenarios that do require new supporting information, case managers take a collaborative approach to gathering this information and can also gather it on behalf of the client.
+When carrying out either type of review, case managers will consider the information provided at review alongside existing information related to their award, where this is still relevant, and use previous decisions to avoid asking unnecessary questions or requesting supporting information unnecessarily.
+Case managers will then decide whether further information is required to make a review determination in each individual case.
+Case managers take a collaborative approach to gathering this information and can also gather it on behalf of the client.
+Case managers can use other decision making tools when making a review determination, such as a case discussion with a health or social care practitioner.